falconx/encounter-react/README.md

  14. [x] Currently we allow the user to pickup a presence that is anywhere within the search radius - we should have a separate radius check to determine if the user is close enough to the presence to pick it up.
  15. [x] Have nearest query return distance away.
  16. [x] Don't allow pickup of presences which belong to a user they have already found.
+ 17. [ ] Encountered list should show when people have responded to your own released presences.

 Phase 4:
  1. [x] Create found presences page and list found presences.